-The first proof of pugilism was found in Egypt and dates back to year 3000 BC.
-The fighters were naked and part of the King’s festivities.
+The first proof of pugilism was found in Egypt and dates back to year 3,000 BC.
+The fighters were naked and the event was part of the King’s festivities.
 For years and years, boxing continuously evolved and was first accepted as an Olympic sport in 688 BC at the 23rd Olympiad in Olympia.
-Onomastos of Smyrna became the first Olympic champion.
-More than 2,600 years later, boxing remains on the Olympic Games programme.
-The first boxing competition at the Olympic Games of modern times was the 1904 edition in St-Louis (USA) with bouts in seven weight divisions.
+Onomastos of Smyrna became the first Olympic boxing champion.
+More than 2,600 years later, boxing remains on the Olympic Games program.
+The first boxing competition at the Olympic Games of modern times was at the 1904 edition in St-Louis (USA) with bouts in seven weight categories.

-Several years later, representatives of the national associations of England, France, Belgium, Brazil and the Netherlands met in a preparatory conference for the foundation of an international boxing federation: The Fédération Internationale de Boxe Amateur (FIBA).
-The official foundation of FIBA was celebrated on August 24th 1920 during the Olympic Games in Antwerp, Belgium.
+Several years later, representatives of the national associations of England, France, Belgium, Brazil and the Netherlands met in a preparatory conference for the foundation of an international boxing federation: la Fédération Internationale de Boxe Amateur (FIBA).
+The official foundation of FIBA was celebrated on August 24, 1920 during the Olympic Games in Antwerp, Belgium.
 International competition grew rapidly allowing amateurs to compete in prestigious tournaments.

 The word "amateur" is no longer used, while the shape of boxing throughout the world is changing its image through a new logo and revolutionary competition guidelines.